mfthomps/Labtainers/docs/labdesigner.md

 Lab designers should reference that Docker documentation for the syntax and semantics of these files.
-Simple labs should be able to use the default Dockerfile created by the new\_lab\_setup.py script.
-That Dockerfile includes the minimal set of Linux packages necessary to host a lab within the framework.
+Simple labs should be able to use the default Dockerfile copied by the new\_lab\_setup.py script.
+That Dockerfile refers to a base Labtainer image that contains the minimum set of Linux packages necessary to host a lab within the framework.
 The default execution environment builds off of a recent Ubuntu image.
 [MFT: Note alternate mimimal images as developed, e.g., Fedora.]